electrumpayments/billpay-test-server/README.md

 ```

 Messages sent to this server via the URLs described in the [billpay-service-interface](https://github.com/electrumpayments/billpay-service-interface) will be
-validated as well as processed against a set of preloaded mock customer accounts.
+validated as well as processed against a set of pre-loaded mock customer accounts.

 ### Test utils
 | Action                                                  | Url                     |